jeffreyrosenbluth/wallpaper/README.md

   repeat-length: 90 # used to convert pixel coordinates to real numbers
   scale-factor: 0.5 # to scale the color wheel so that it contains the domain values

-# Optional, defualts to the standard artists color wheel of infinite size.
+# Optional, defaults to the standard artists color wheel of infinite size.
 Colorwheel-path: examples/rose_small.png

 # Optional, Preprocess the image, choices are: none, fliphorizontal,